 What ignites excitement and fire in your heart?
 The common denominator of success and happiness is painfully simple — it’s our fuel of purpose.

-A life fueled by a purpose of passion will always create more passion.
-Passion begets passion;
+A life fuelled by a purpose of passion will always create more passion.
+Passion begets passion.

 3. “Describe your ideal working environment.”

 If you had a magic wand and could create your perfect job and work environment, what would it look like?

 I like the idea of giving a candidate a blank slate to articulate what he or she desires in an organisation.
 In my experience, their responses immediately highlight whether or not their ideals align with the company culture.

 4. “If we were stuck somewhere, what would you do?”